This is a constantly updated part of the website. We hope that this database will help you organise and shape your paediatric anaesthesia training.

 Fax Number: +6493754368

-The fellowship comprises six months of both PICU and Anaesthesia.
-Starship is a tertiary referral children’s hospital for the whole of New Zealand and surrounding Pacific Islands.
+Starship Child Health is a tertiary referral children’s hospital for the whole of New Zealand and surrounding Pacific Islands.
 Pathology is a mixture of first and third world medicine providing a very varied clinical experience.
 Starship is the sole provider of congenital cardiac surgery in New Zealand.

-We offer all neonatal and paediatric sub-specialities other than Burns and Plastics, which are performed at a nearby hospital.
-A short secondment could be arranged for those interested.
+We offer all neonatal and paediatric sub-specialities other than burns and plastics, which are performed at a nearby hospital.
 The PICU is busy, with a high number of cardiac patients and retrievals from around the country.
-We have fully embraced ultrasound and have consultants with interest in ultrasound for vascular access, echocardiography, and peripheral nerve blocks.

 The department has an active audit and research programme for those interested in getting involved with projects during the year.

-Night call is limited but fellows are encouraged to come in for interesting cases when available.
+Night call is limited but fellows do contribute to the after hours roster.
+They are also encouraged to come in for interesting cases when available.

 New Zealand is a beautiful and diverse country with a relaxed lifestyle and pleasant climate.
 It is the adventure playground of the Pacific and also produces some of the best cuisine and wine on the planet!